Welcome to RobVeale.com

 Lessons from this work are still applicable to many, if not all other communities with a desire to improve their inter-agency (not multi-agency) responses to family violence.

-Contact us to discuss what we could do to help in this area.
+Contact us to discuss how we can help in any of the above topic areas..

 ||Copyright 2009 © Rob Veale Limited|